Content on this page requires a newer version of Adobe Flash Player.

 Ralph Towner

-Unfolding stories
+Unfolding Stories

 by Anil Prasad

 Copyright © 2000 Anil Prasad.
-All rights reserved.

 I understand you’re very pleased with how Anthem turned out.

 I prepared very well for the disc.
 I’ve been stockpiling tunes for the record for about a year.
-And the sound is fantastic on the record too.
+And the sound is fantastic on the record, too.
 Also, this one seems to be more compositionally sound than others.
-The compositions are even more intricate and striking I think.
-I’m very happy with the collection of pieces—even more so than Ana which was very good too.
-Ana was done in six hours believe it or not.
+The compositions are even more intricate and striking.
+I’m very happy with the collection of pieces—even more so than Ana, which was also very good.
+Ana was done in six hours, believe it or not.
 Also, on this one, I’m playing better.
+As usual, it’s 90 percent original tunes.
+Then there’s one by Scott LaFaro called "Gloria's Step," as well as a short version of "Goodbye Pork Pie Hat" by Charlie Mingus.
 It has no overdubs.
 It’s like a live concert.
-We recorded it in the last days of February [2000] and mixed it on the first day of March which was my 60th birthday.
-We had a little birthday party with Manfred [Eicher] and Jan [Erik Kongshaug] when we realized we’d been doing this for 25 years.
+We recorded it in the last days of February 2000 and mixed it on the first day of March, which was my 60th birthday.
+We had a little birthday party with Manfred Eicher and Jan Erik Kongshaug when we realized we’d been doing this for 25 years.
 That was incredible.
-There was a little disc-colored birthday cake too.
+There was a little disc-colored birthday cake.
 It was very nice.
-I’m really happy with how it came out.
-As usual, it’s 90 percent original tunes.
-Then there’s one by Scott La Faro called "Gloria's step" as well as a short version of "Goodbye Pork Pie Hat" by Charlie Mingus.

 The studio version of "Goodbye Pork Pie Hat" is much more concise than your live versions.

-I had been performing it for a couple of years solo on 12 string guitar.
+I had been performing it for a couple of years solo on 12-string guitar.
 During the performances, I almost played it on an epic scale by improvising on the tune and adding new blues sections and whatever I came up with spontaneously.
-But on the CD, it just seemed more appropriate to just play the melody one time through.
+But on the album, it just seemed more appropriate to just play the melody one time through.
 It feels like an homage to Charlie Mingus.
 I recorded it once before with Gary Burton in a duet 15 years ago.
-Gary was playing a festival and Charlie Mingus was there in his wheelchair.
+Gary was playing a festival and Mingus was there in his wheelchair.
 They had a conversation and he told Gary our version was his favorite version he had heard of "Goodbye Pork Pie Hat."
-That was kind of an endorsement for that piece from Charlie Mingus.
+That was kind of an endorsement for that piece from Mingus.

 You’ve engaged in a great deal of collaborative work.
 How does that inform your solo approach?

 Well, there aren’t that many new techniques, but there might be some new effects you can discover.
 Most techniques on the existing instrument have pretty much been done and are tried and true.
 But honing them in your music is inexhaustible.
 You can’t really perfect that.
-There are slight shadings, dynamics and touch.
-It’s not that I’m looking for new techniques as much as trying to play the instrument as well as I possibly can.
+There are slight shadings, dynamics and touches.
+So, it’s not that I’m looking for new techniques as much as trying to play the instrument as well as I possibly can.
 I’ve left a lot of room for improvement. [laughs]

 In a sense, it’s vocabulary.
 The colors available to an orchestra are quite obvious with all the different instruments.
 The classical guitar has a tremendous variety of attacks and sounds built into it.
 My intention is to make people forget about the instrument when playing the music.
-If you play the instrument well enough, you draw attention away from the literal "Isn’t he a very good guitar player?" thing.
+If you play the instrument well enough, you draw attention away from the literal “Isn’t he a very good guitar player?” thing.
 You’re trying to transcend that kind of thinking in the audience and lure it into a sort of trip that explores the colors and beauty of the music going on, as well as the story that’s unfolding.
-And with all these colors that are available, it really is orchestrating—assigning parts to French horns here, trumpets here, violins there.
+And with all these colors that are available, it really is orchestrating—assigning parts to French horns here, trumpets there, and violins here.
 It’s the same with a chordal instrument like the guitar.
-You’re busy assigning colors, characters, shadings and identities to different parts as you’re playing.
-You’re really telling a story, even though it’s in abstract terms of what’s actually happening.
+You’re busy assigning colors, characters, shadings, and identities to different parts as you’re playing.
+You’re really telling a story, even though it’s in abstract terms, of what’s actually happening.
 It’s still an unfolding of events that occur in your memory.
 You remember the sounds and quality of the melody, as well as when it comes back and returns.
 The accompaniment and the inner voices are very critical, and the harmony is essential.
 Even with the simplest melody, you can add the most complex harmonies and give it an entirely different sense of mystery.
-It can be very aggressive sounding or simple.
+It can be very aggressive-sounding or simple.
 There are infinite possibilities.

 Have typical perceptions of what a guitar is capable of impeded its development?

-Some people sort of succumb to that and play the most obvious things on the instrument that sound flash.
+Some people sort of succumb to that and play the most obvious things on the instrument that sound flashy.
 For example, speed is a very important color, but it’s just that.
 It’s also another device.
 It’s not just about playing fast.
-Every symphony orchestra player can play as fast as any guitar player because they have to—the parts have been written for hundreds of years requiring them to do so. [laughs] It might be easy to limit yourself to what is the most superficially attractive.
+Every symphony orchestra player can play as fast as any guitar player because they have to—the parts have been written for hundreds of years requiring them to do so.
+It might be easy to limit yourself to what is most superficially attractive.
 But everyone, whether they are intellectually aware of it or not, has to play the way they have to in order to tell a story and relate to people’s attention spans, as well as their own.
 It’s an intuitive art when it’s done at its best.
 The greatest of the classical musicians are very intuitive as far as their sense of how an entire piece is developing and how they’re treating the weight of every phrase in their articulation.

-We had quite a bit of success with the last Oregon record and Intuition, our record company, actually made the suggestion that we do an orchestra record, which is unheard of. [laughs] We did have a tight budget, but managed to do it in Moscow.
-It was a wonderful, great experience.
-We’ve been recording with orchestras since the very beginning in the ‘70s.
-We’ve played with the Philadelphia Orchestra, the Stuttgart Opera Orchestra, just to name a couple.
-The last time we did something with an orchestra was in Norway about three or four years ago.
-It was just the trio with no drums.
+We’ve been recording with orchestras since the very beginning in the '70s.
+We’ve played with the Philadelphia Orchestra and the Stuttgart Opera Orchestra, just to name a couple.
+The last time we did something with an orchestra was in Norway four years ago.
 At that point, we were between drummers and did two trio records and symphony concerts without drums.

-Some of the things I write tend to lend themselves very well towards orchestral music.
-We did all our own orchestration on the new album.
+We did all our own orchestration on Oregon in Moscow.
 Paul has three pieces, Glen has one and I have nine or 10.
 Half of it is stuff we’ve been playing since 1970.
 And there are pieces that have been written along the way since.
-For instance, there’s one long, complex piece I wrote in 1979 for the St. Paul Chamber Orchestra and have been playing since with different orchestras.
-There are quite a few new ones too written specifically for this record.
-The interesting thing about our group is it always sounded like a miniature orchestra because we have the double reeds and often the percussion isn’t strictly jazz—although we have a lot of that too.
-So, we fit in rather naturally with the orchestras.
-It’s really quite unusual for a group to have an in-house compositional staff trained to write for orchestra.
+For instance, there’s one long, complex piece I wrote in 1979 for the Saint Paul Chamber Orchestra and have been playing since with different orchestras.
+There are quite a few new ones too that were written specifically for this record.

 How did Gurtu influence the group’s sound?

-It depended totally on the musician really.
+It depended totally on the musician, really.
 We needed someone who could play hand drums.
 And we’ve always been able to play jazz.
 In fact, I started in New York City as a piano player.
 It’s how I supported myself.
-I was a good second call piano player and worked with Freddie Hubbard and different people.
+I was a good second-call piano player and worked with Freddie Hubbard and different people.
 So, Oregon has always had the potential to play jazz, but with Collin, I think it would come out much differently.
 We couldn’t quite play the same time feeling.
-That was alright, because that was never our intention anyway.
+That was fine, because that was never our intention anyway.
 But with Mark, I can write and play new tunes that have that time feeling.
 It’s an additional thing we can do, but in general, most of the music is based on a more international kind of time feeling—some kind of combination that depends on the piece.
 Sometimes it’s more related to South American and Indian music and more unrelated to that swing feel.
 But we do play quite a few things that are jazz pieces.

 All the material has to do with the complex harmonies that are grown from the jazz tradition and extended beyond that with complicated scales and chords.
-Plus there are simpler pieces too.
+Plus there are simpler pieces, too.
 The nice thing about the group is we can do almost anything.
 This is a very thrilling group to be involved in.
-We can play everything from the 12 tone tradition to atonal-sounding music to polkas to tangos to anything else you’ve run across.
+We can play everything from the 12-tone tradition to atonal-sounding music to polkas to tangos to anything else you’ve run across.
 We can somehow ingest it in some way and have it come out as something we’ve made our own.
 The thing about jazz is it always has that swing time feel.
 In a way, it’s got a limited kind of association when you hear it.
 It’s got a particular stance you have to have when you play it.
 When we do play jazz, I literally retool my approach to playing.
 I’m in a different world altogether.
 I just sort of retool for the rhythm feeling.
 It’s an interesting thing to accommodate the different kinds of time feelings we use.

 It was a little more on me.
-I had to resist it, but I ended up playing a little too much.
+I tried to resist it, but I ended up playing a little too much.
 I became the drummer too and did a lot of percussive things on the guitar.
 In all the instruments, you have to be part drummer to play very well.
 It’s important to have a percussion concept when you’re playing.
 You have an internal rhythm that’s going on a meter, ticking away inside.
 You’re always making reference to that.
 The stronger you are with that, the more cohesive your playing is.
 You don’t need someone hitting you on the head with a drumstick to know where the time is. [laughs] Every musician basically internalizes rhythm.
 When you’re playing with a group, you find a happy medium between everyone’s internal senses of rhythm.
 It also depends on how well you play together and how well you can adjust to everyone’s unique sense of rhythm.

 It’s a family.
 It’s very highly evolved somehow.
 An interesting thing happened when Collin was killed.
 All the areas Collin occupied, with his wonderful, stable personality and all the things he would take care of almost in unspoken ways settled out like water seeking a level amongst us.
 We all took on some portion of whatever Collin’s personality filled out in the group.
-That even included unspoken things like who does the accounting, who makes the call to find out if the hotel is booked and who drives the van.
+That even included things like who does the accounting, who makes the call to find out if the hotel is booked and who drives the van.
 So, it was a very interesting sociological phenomenon about a group of people and how they relate and function as kind of a closed society with a sense of honor and without spoken rules.
-In a sense, my main detail is being the big composer of the group.
+In a sense, my main duty is being the big composer of the group.
 I do most of the writing.
 In a funny way, I’m the musical director of the group.
 Without all the parts working together, the group wouldn’t function.
 It’s a kind of recipe for a small village.
 It’s not a bad example of how to get along.
 We give each other a lot of room.

-We don’t see each other a lot when we’re not touring because since 1980, we’ve all left New York City.
-We were in New York City for 14 years.
-That’s where the band really formed.
-It’s the last time we all lived in the same place.
-Since 1981, we all sort of scattered.
-Now I live in Palermo, Italy most of the time.
-Paul is in Bolinas, California, Glen lives in Portland and Mark lives in New Jersey.
-So, we don’t have a chance to hang out when we aren’t playing.
-We all have our individual careers and that is a big plus.
 No-one’s tried to inhibit another’s individual aspirations.
 There’s a lot of generosity that way.
 The thing about it is it’s very serious and involved with the music when we do play.
 No-one’s doing it because it’s just a job.
 It’s a real, living thing and we still get very excited about it.
 After every concert, we talk about it.
 We’re excited about what we do.
 We always feel we have to do better.
 It’s a wonderful thing.
 It’s like an incredible kind of brotherhood.
 So, it’s a group that’s not going to disband.
-It’s like disbanding from your parents. [laughs] It’s truly a family, but not a restrictive or suffocating one.
+It would be like disbanding from your parents. [laughs] It’s truly a family, but not a restrictive or suffocating one.
 It’s a good model for relationships in that there’s a lot of respect and it’s very relaxed.
-It’s very unusual really in that it’s really great people, not just musicians.
+It’s very unusual in that it’s really great people, not just musicians.
 They are wonderful people to hang out with.

 Do Walcott’s ideas still influence the group somehow?